OpenVPN/openvpn/README.ipv6.txt

     proto_is_udp(), proto_is_dgram(), proto_is_net()

 * TODO:
+  -  Should not use random for listening in IPv6 "by name", as eg ip6-localhost could return any ifindex, or "randomly" behave as if it were IPV6_V6ONLY (caught this in my unittesting)
   -  Implement comparison for mapped addesses: server in dual stack listening IPv6 must permit incoming streams from allowed IPv4 peer, currently you need to pass eg:  --remote ffff::1.2.3.4